Analida's Ethnic Spoon

 Frequently Asked Questions

-If you are interested in more Irish recipes here are a few to try or bookmark for later.
-Irish butter cookies are favorite melt in your mouth shortbread cookie recipe that does call for Irish butter, no substitutes.
-If you want to make a hearty meal for your family then you have to try Dublin coddle with Irish bangers and vegetables or Guinness beef stew.
+If you are interested in more Irish recipes, here are a few to try or bookmark for later.
+Irish butter cookies are a favorite melt-in-your-mouth shortbread cookie recipe that does call for Irish butter, no substitutes.
+If you want to make a hearty meal for your family, then you have to try Dublin coddle with Irish bangers and vegetables or Guinness beef stew.
 Serve these two hearty dishes with Irish soda bread or a sweeter version, Irish brown bread.

 📖 Recipe